cihga39871/ScopedStreams.jl/README.md

 # ScopedStreams.jl
-Enable scope-dependent stdout and stderr in Julia, allowing each multi-threaded task to have its own isolated standard output and error streams.
+Julia's built-in stdout and stderr are global, and modifying them conventionally is not thread-safe, posing challenges in multi-threaded applications.
+The ScopedStreams.jl package addresses this by enabling scope-dependent stdout and stderr, allowing each task to operate with isolated standard output and error streams.
+This ensures safe, concurrent I/O operations, enhancing reliability and performance in parallel computing tasks.
+Julia users should adopt ScopedStreams for robust, thread-safe stream management in multi-threaded environments.

 ## Usage